alxflam/cookza/README.md

 The following command generates models (annoted with @JsonSerializable) and internationalization (see lib/localization) constants.
 * flutter pub run build_runner build --delete-conflicting-outputs

+## Generating translations

+Needed to generate for first run after checkout as the generated classes are not checked in.
+* flutter gen-l10n

 ## Cloud Firestore Scheme

 * don't directly use the DataProvider